JTraversa/Noah/README.md

 - `DeadlineUpdated` - Emitted when deadline duration changes
 - `ArkDestroyed` - Emitted when an Ark is destroyed

-## Security

-- SafeERC20 for all token transfers
-- No admin keys or privileged roles
-- Permissionless flood execution
-- Comprehensive test coverage with fuzz testing

 ## License

 MIT License - see [LICENSE](LICENSE) for details.